 Brow Lift for Men in Toronto

 A male brow lift is a procedure that restores eyebrow and forehead symmetry.
 The surgical approach differs from that of a female patient, as the male brow and forehead have different anatomy.
-As well, there’s a different aesthetic when it comes to defining what constitutes male youth, vitality, masculinity, and attractiveness.
+There’s a different aesthetic when it comes to defining what constitutes male youth, vitality, masculinity, and attractiveness.

-The male forehead tends to be flatter, and the eyebrow lower and horizontal in shape, as opposed to the upward arch of a woman’s brow.
+The male forehead tends to be flatter, and the eyebrow is lower and horizontal in shape than the upward arch of a woman’s brow.
 The male brow should overlie the brow bone, whereas a female eyebrow should rest just above it.
-Fullness in the lower forehead, called “frontal bossing,” is a standard characteristic, as well.
+Fullness in the lower forehead, called “frontal bossing,” is a standard characteristic.

-Dr. Roskies pays meticulous attention to the details of the male brow so that results are optimized.
+Dr. Bell pays meticulous attention to the details of the male brow so that results are optimized.

-For all patients, Dr. Roskies remodels tissues to achieve an aesthetically pleasing lift which does not over-tighten the skin or leave a feminized appearance to the upper eyes and forehead.
+Dr. Bell remodels tissues for all patients to achieve an aesthetically pleasing lift that does not over-tighten the skin or leave a feminized appearance to the upper eyes and forehead.

 The 1-2 hour procedure is considered cosmetic and elective and therefore is not covered by insurance.
 However, individual financing options are available for our patients.

 Most of the initial swelling and bruising from the treatment will be gone after 7 to 10 days.
-Patients can expect to see the final results of the surgery after 3-6 months – an ample time frame for scarring to heal and swelling to subside entirely.
+Patients can expect to see the surgery’s final results after 3-6 months – an ample time frame for scarring to heal and swelling to subside entirely.

 Quick Links: Cost | Recovery | Benefits | Risks